Small home office ideas – 28 ways to make your tiny WFH station stylish, functional and comfortable

 One of the bonuses of small office ideas is that they can be integrated just about anywhere in the home.

-'Finding the right spot for your home office is key to productivity,' advises Joanna Baumard, Co-Founder, Purlfrost.
+'Finding the right spot for your home office is key to productivity,' advises Joanna Baumard, co-founder at Purlfrost.
 'You don’t necessarily need ample amount of space, but you do need natural light and a space that feels clear of clutter.
 If you haven’t got the luxury of a separate room, the dining room or bedroom can often be the next best spot.'

-'The spare room is often an ideal place to work,' recommends Juliette Thomas, Founder & Director, Juliettes Interiors.
+'The spare room is often an ideal place to work,' recommends Juliette from Juliettes Interiors.
 'It’s usually the quiet space in a home but is so often used as a dumping ground.
-If space is an issue, consider downsizing to a single pull-out trundle bed or a sofa bed that acts as a daybed or sofa when not in use.
-Choose a compact desk, console or dressing table that looks great but can be flexible and will allow you to hide work away when guests come to stay.
-This leaves more room for you to work comfortably and you still have a functioning spare room.'
+If space is an issue, consider downsizing to a single pull-out trundle bed or a sofa bed that acts as a daybed or sofa when not in use.'

 How do you integrate storage into a small home office?